 Saas and Paas

 Fastly can help you enable HTTP/3 and QUIC within our edge cloud platform.
-Join the beta or, if you’re already a Fastly customer, reach out to your support team to have them enable HTTP/3 and QUIC for you.
+Contact an expert to learn more about HTTP/3 and QUIC and if you’re already a Fastly customer, reach out to your support team to have them enable HTTP/3 and QUIC for you.

 HTTP/3 and QUIC were designed with the future in mind — more responsive, secure, and flexible than the standards that came before it.
 Here are just a few design features that enable the protocol to modernize the web: